Sajida Talfah

-Sajida Khairallah Talfah (ساجدة خير الله طلفاح; born c.
-1935) is the widow and cousin of former Iraqi President Saddam Hussein, and mother of two sons (Uday and Qusay) and three daughters (Raghad, Rana, and Hala) with him.
+Sajida Khairallah Talfah (ساجدة خير الله طلفاح; born 1935) is the widow of former Iraqi President Saddam Hussein, and mother of two sons (Uday and Qusay) and three daughters (Raghad, Rana, and Hala) with him.
 She is the oldest daughter of Khairallah Talfah, her husband's maternal uncle.

 Wife of Saddam Hussein

-Sajida and her cousin Saddam had five children together.
+Sajida and Saddam had five children together.
 Their marriage was arranged when they were children.
 She was said to have been 2 years older than him.
 They met when Saddam was about 21 years old.

-In 1964, their first son Uday was born followed by Qusay in 1966.
-In 1968 their first daughter Raghad was born, followed by Rana in 1969, and finally their youngest daughter Hala in 1972.
+In 1964, their first son Uday was born, followed by Qusay in 1966.
+Their first daughter Raghad was born in 1968.
+Followed by a second daughter, Rana in 1969, and finally, their youngest daughter Hala was born in 1972.

 In 1986, Saddam married another woman, Samira Shahbandar, while still married to Sajida.
-Sajida was enraged, and Uday Hussein, son of Saddam and Sajida, was also angry over his father's new wife.
-Uday believed that his inheritance was endangered by the new wife.
-He also took it as an insult to his mother.
-In October 1988, at a party thrown in the honor of Suzanne Mubarak, the wife of Egyptian President Hosni Mubarak, Uday beat and stabbed Kamel Hana Gegeo to death.
-Uday believed that it was Kamel who had introduced Saddam and Samira, and that he had arranged their meetings.
+Sajida was enraged, and Uday was also angry over his father's new wife.
+Uday took it as an insult to his mother and also believed that his inheritance was endangered by Saddam taking a new wife.
+In October 1988, at a party thrown in honour of Suzanne Mubarak, the wife of Egyptian President Hosni Mubarak, Uday beat and stabbed Kamel Hana Gegeo to death.
+Uday believed that it was Kamel who had introduced Saddam and Samira and that he had arranged their meetings.
 Although her husband married another woman, Sajida and Saddam never divorced.